cariad-tech/fep3_sdk/doc/input/participant/component_service_bus.rst

 * *http://230.230.230.1:9990*

-Each server (somewhere in the network) using the same address will be discovered (if the firewall ruleset does not prevent that!).
+Each server, somewhere in the network, using the same address will be discovered if the firewall ruleset does not prevent that.
 Each :ref:`HTTP Server` will send discovery messages containing its name and a system name.
 Both are provided with :cpp:func:`~fep3::IServiceBus::ISystemAccess::createServer`.
 For usage within the :term:`FEP Participant` this will be the name of the participant and the system name which are both provided to :cpp:func:`~fep3::core::createParticipant`.
+The received discovery messages can be forwarded to a Sink using :cpp:func:`fep3::catelyn::IServiceBus::ISystemAccess::registerUpdateEventSink` and :cpp:func:`fep3::catelyn::IServiceBus::ISystemAccess::deregisterUpdateEventSink.

-This mechanism is using the SSDP (Simple Service Discovery Protocol) from the UPnP standard v1.1.
+This mechanism is using the :term:`SSDP` from the UPnP standard v1.1.
 This implementation will follow chapter 1 of the specification http://www.upnp.org/specs/arch/UPnP-arch-DeviceArchitecture-v1.1.pdf, but is no fully UPnP 1.1 implementation.